 Tenant Security: Contract periods can be freely agreed between landlord and tenant, but there are dangers - upon expiry of a specified term lease, the tenant may demand that the contract be extended for up to three years, and in fact the tenant can demand repeated extensions.
 In addition, unless care is taken, specified term contracts can default to ‘unspecified term contracts,’ in which tenant eviction is difficult.

-From 2000 to 2006, Estonia’s economy expanded by an average of 8.4% annually, including resounding 10.1% GDP growth in 2006, and 8.9% growth in 2005.
-In 2007, GDP growth was 7.5%, one of the highest growth rates in the EU.
-Unemployment fell from 13.7% in 2000, to just 4.7% in 2007.
+From 2000 to 2006, Estonia’s economy expanded by an average of 8% annually.
+Unemployment fell from 14.6% in 2000, to just 4.6% in 2007.

 The economy then contracted by a staggering 14.7% in 2009, following a decline of 5.4% in 2008, amidst the global financial crisis.
 Though it recovered with growth of 7.6% in 2011, with strong exports, economic growth slowed to an annual average of 2.5% from 2012 to 2016, mainly due to a sharp slowdown in the electronics sector and shale oil sector, and a decline in demand from neighboring Russia.

 The following years 2017-19 saw average annual GDP growth of 5%, mainly driven by strong exports, construction, and manufacturing.

 As a result, unemployment dropped to a record low of 4.4% in 2019.
 However in 2020, the nationwide jobless rate increased to 6.8%, due to coronavirus-induced layoffs, according to Statistics Estonia.
 The jobless rate fell slightly to 6.2% last year.
 The European Commission expects unemployment to rise again to 6.8% this year and to 6.9% in 2023.